wzm2256/JigsawPuzzleBaseline/README.md

 # Jigsaw puzzle baselines

-This repository collects several methods for solving jigsaw puzzle, making them easier to run by adding evaluation code and fixing bugs.
+This repository collects several methods for solving jigsaw puzzles, making them easier to run by adding evaluation code and fixing bugs.